fjperez/FileVault2_Scripts/README.md

-Modified reissue script for Big Sur.
-WARNING Needs additional testing.
+Modified Jamf's reissue key script to work in Big Sur.
+WARNING Needs additional testing; use at your own risk.

 Copyright (c) 2010, JAMF Software, LLC.
 All rights reserved.